 - An 18-pound turkey for 12 people,

 - A 20-pound turkey for 14 people

-Using this turkey math you should have plenty of leftovers for all those amazing dishes, scroll down for suggestions.
+Using this turkey math you should have plenty of leftovers for all those amazing turkey leftover dishes, (scroll down for suggestions.)

 How to Thaw Your Turkey: